-Conservatives comparing unvaccinated Kyrie Irving to Magic Johnson and HIV is rooted in myth, critics say
+Conservatives are comparing unvaccinated Kyrie Irving to Magic Johnson and HIV.
+Critics say that’s rooted in myth.

 “Was I scared?
 No question about it, I was scared,” Johnson told the NBA in a 2016 interview.
 “I wasn’t scared to announce it.
 I wasn’t scared of the media.
 What I was scared of was, ‘Would I see them again?’”

-Johnson had become the face of HIV in the United States and began advocating for people to have safe sex.
+Johnson had become the face of HIV in the United States and began advocating for people to practice safe sex.
 He described this to McCallum as both a blessing and a curse.

 “The blessing was that I came out and announced and everybody started talking about AIDS openly, maybe for the first time,” Johnson said.
-“Then the curse came because kids started saying, ‘Oh, I can get it and still be like Magic.
+“Then the curse came because kids started saying: ‘Oh, I can get it and still be like Magic.
 He’s all over the place.
 He’s doing fine.’”

-Johnson was still eyeing playing in the 1992 Olympics in Barcelona with a group that known as the “Dream Team,” the greatest assembly of basketball talent ever put together.
-Before then, he was given clearance by doctors, and a special dispensation from NBA Commissioner David Stern, to play in the league’s 1992 All-Star Game in Orlando.
+Johnson was still eyeing playing in the 1992 Olympics in Barcelona with the “Dream Team,” the greatest assembly of basketball talent ever put together.
+Before then, he was given clearance by doctors and a special dispensation from NBA Commissioner David Stern to play in the league’s 1992 All-Star Game in Orlando.
 Public health officials, AIDS experts and Johnson’s agent had concluded that the risk of transmitting the disease on the court was “infinitesimal.”

 But there was some pause from those around the league.
-Mark Price, the all-star guard from Cleveland, said hesitation of playing against Johnson was “in the back of every player’s mind.”
-Don Chaney, Houston’s coach at the time, said Johnson shouldn’t play “if there’s a risk at all,” according to “Dream Team.”
-Karl Malone, the all-star forward from Utah, said there was no way he would feel comfortable bumping up against someone with HIV.
+Mark Price, an all-star guard from Cleveland, said hesitation about playing against Johnson was “in the back of every player’s mind.”
+Don Chaney, Houston’s coach at the time, said Johnson shouldn’t play “if there’s a risk at all,” according to McCallum’s book.
+Karl Malone, an all-star forward from Utah, said there was no way he would feel comfortable bumping up against someone with HIV.

 “If I can get in a collision with a guy — it don’t have to be Magic, it can be Joe Schmo — but the fact of the matter is if you got the AIDS virus it would be hard for me to play as hard as I’m capable of playing,” he said at the time.
 “If people can’t respect my decision, that’s tough.”